 It should be noted that our house and guest accommodations are very small.
 We hope to attract people who love the great outdoors.

 We live in the heart of the Sawtooth Mountains, just a mile north of the Superior Hiking Trail and Northshore Snowmobile Trail and only two miles from Crosby Manitou State Park which has an extensive hiking trail system.
 We are 5 miles as the raven flies from Lake Superior (2nd Largest Lake in the world) and about a mile from three different small inland lakes.
 We're about 20 miles south of the Boundary Waters Canoe Area Wilderness.
 It's a hikers paradise with a lot of canoeing opportunities as well.
 There are also various waterfalls and peaks to climb to in the area.
 In the winter, we have excellent back-country skiing and snowshoeing opportunities as we are amidst the highest peaks in Minnesota and we get the highest snowfall in the state.

 We're surrounded by mostly public land and trespassing is rarely a concern when exploring the woods around us.
 Hunting and fishing opportunities abound and there are different types of wild berries to harvest from June-September.
 We make maple syrup from trees on our land March-April.
-We have no well but there is a spring on the property and we haul most of our drinking water from a well in town.
+We have a pump well (washwater only) and there is a spring on the property (good to drink) and we haul most of our drinking water from a well in town.
 We catch rainwater for wash water and gardening.
-We live two miles up an unmaintained old logging trail and access is difficult, especially in the winter and spring (we typically snowmobile in 2 miles in the winter).
+We live two miles up an unmaintained old logging trail and access is difficult, especially in the spring (ATV access only during mud season).
+To get up here in the winter, you generally need 4wd or AWD and we are sometimes snowed in for a few days.
 Our homestead is in a relatively isolated location and the nearest town is 9 miles by road.